 (i) You must make sure the dump truck has an operable automatic reverse signal alarm:

-• Audible above the surrounding noise level; AND
+• Audible above the surrounding noise level;

 • Audible no less than fifteen feet from the rear of the vehicle.

 (ii) Before backing a dump truck the driver must determine that no one is currently in the backing zone and it is reasonable to expect that no employee(s) will enter the backing zone while operating the dump truck in reverse.